jordansread/pyGDP/README.md

 Dependencies
 =============
 pyGDp requires lxml.etree, gdal ogr, owslib.

-*Note*: May not work correctly due to personal patches on owslib.
+May not work correctly due to personal patches on owslib.
 Will be fixing.

 Usage
 ==============